Chern character for torsion-free ample groupoids: The Baum--Connes conjecture for étale groupoids

-In~\cite{val:kthpgrp}*{Section 2} the authors prove that $\Ind_H^G$ is left adjoint to $\Res^G_H$, when both functors are viewed as functors between the underlying triangulated categories $\KK^G$ and $\KK^H$.
+As proved in~\cite{val:kthpgrp}*{Section 2}, the functor $\Ind_H^G$ is left adjoint to $\Res^G_H$, when both are viewed as functors between the underlying triangulated categories $\KK^G$ and $\KK^H$.
 We claim that this can be upgraded to adjointness of functors between $\infty$-categories in the sense of~\cite{lur:ht}*{Section 5.2}.

 \begin{proposition} $\Ind_H^G$ is left adjoint to $\Res^G_H$, when both functors are viewed as functors between the stable $\infty$-categories $\icKK^G$ and $\icKK^H$. \end{proposition}

 \begin{proof} By~\cite{lur:ht}*{Proposition 5.2.2.8}, it is enough to show that we obtain a homotopy equivalence from the natural transform